 “In the history of the United States, only four active federal judges have been murdered.
 Judge Raymond Fawcett has just become number five.
 His body is found in his remote lakeside cabin.
 There is no sign of forced entry or struggle.
 Just two dead bodies: Judge Fawcett and his young secretary.
 And one large, state-of-the-art, extremely secure safe, opened and emptied.
 Just one man knows who the killer is, but this man is in prison…”

-Click here to get this novel (or here for the UK/Europe)
+Click here to get the book from Amazon.

 10. Calico Joe